KenEzekiel/Tucil-2-Stima/README.md

 ## Running The Program

-To run the program, simply use the command `run.bat` on Windows or directly run the `main.py` python script in the `src` folder
+To run the program, simply run the `main.py` python script in the `src` folder

 ## Libraries Used